 A flush or header beam is a structural member positioned at the same level as the joists and uses joist hangers for attachment just as you would at the ledger board.
 Flush beams are commonly used for framing angled deck forms such as octagons or on stair landings where a cantilevered beam would be less practical.
+Make sure you install your beams with the crown side up.

 This technique can make your deck surface extremely level and increase the stiffness of rails.
 Ground level decks also may require a flush beam application to provide ventilation and ground clearance.